web-infra-dev/rsbuild/website/docs/en/guide/debug/debug-mode.md

 ## Rspack Config File

-If the current project is built using Rspack, then in debug mode, Rsbuild will also automatically generate `dist/rspack.config.web.mjs` file, which contains the final generated Rspack config.
+Rsbuild will also automatically generate `dist/rspack.config.web.mjs` file, which contains the final generated Rspack config.
 In this file, you can see what is included in the config that Rsbuild finally passes to Rspack.

 The structure of the file is as follows: